jhancock532/bars.js/README.md

 mV.setAudioFileInputElementID("audioInput");      //Specify the input id with which the user loads their sound file.

-audioInput.onchange = function() {                //When the user chooses a sound file, mV.loadUserSelectedSoundFile();                 //process it, and being playing it.
+audioInput.onchange = function() {                //When the user chooses a sound file, mV.loadUserSelectedSoundFile();                 //process it, and begin playing it.
 };

 function animate() {